mk-hill/brows/README.md

 humidity: 58%
 ```

-`--list-saved` will display the contents of all saved options in alphabetical order.
+`--list-saved` will display the details of all saved targets in alphabetical order.

 ```console
 $ brows -l